Sakorona/SDVMods/ClimateOfFerngill/Docs/HazardousWeatherEvents.md

 # Hazardous Weather Events

 The mod has several right now: Frost, Blizzard and Heatwaves.
+All of these events require `HarshWeather` in the config to be set to true

 ## Frost

 The mod checks against the low temp, and then kills them at night.
+In order to ensure that you don't have a full die off (you can edit this to create a full die off), the variable `FrostHardiness` in the configuration controls if things die.
+It's set to .45, which means 45% of all crops die.
+To make more crops die, increase it, to make less crops dies, decrease it.

 They are killed under the following tiers

 ### Light Frost

-This occurs at 1.66 C/35 F. The crops killed here are any above, and:
+This occurs at 1.66 C/35 F. The crops killed here are:
 * Corn
 * Wheat
 * Amaranth